Why Do Dogs Leash Bite?

 This is an aversive method, albeit a mild one.
 Nevertheless, it still comes with some of the dangers of applying an aversive stimulus.
 When I tried this technique, my dog just attacked the spray bottle.
 In addition, it will not be effectual if our dog likes, or is not bothered by water.

 Some trainers suggest adding some vinegar or using mouthwash.
-If we do this, however, we must be very careful with our aim, so that the added chemicals do not hit our dog’s eyes.
+If we do this, however, we must be very careful with our aim so that the added chemicals do not hit our dog’s eyes.
 I only used regular water on my dog.

 5. Leash correction.

 Leash corrections did not work well on my dog.
 It only caused him to fight back, and escalate his leash biting behavior.
-Leash corrections are difficult to implement, and can be risky when not properly applied.
+Leash corrections are difficult to implement, and can be risky especially when not properly applied.

 6. Desensitization exercises.